abap2UI5/docs/docs/get_started/about.md

 2. Implement a method from the abap2UI5 interface
 3. Your app is ready!

-Each application is supported as an abapGit project, simplifying installation across systems without the need for extra deployment of front artifacts.
+Each application is supported as an abapGit project, simplifying installation across systems without the need for extra deployment of frontend artifacts.

 ##### Architecture
 abap2UI5 employs a "thin frontend" approach, with all processing, logic, and data management handled in the backend.
 This design simplifies configuration, minimizes client-side actions (such as clearing caches), and ensures that business logic and sensitive data remain securely on the server.

 ##### Performance
 abap2UI5 is fast.
-Almost everything is processed in the backend, leveraging the ABAP stack, which performs significantly faster than client-side processing.
-Frontend logic is kept to a minimum: everything is passed directly to the UI5 framework, focusing solely on UI rendering.
+By leveraging the power of the ABAP backend for most processes, it ensures faster execution compared to client-side operations.
+The frontend focuses solely on rendering UI via the UI5 framework.

 ##### System Footprint
 The abap2UI5 system footprint is kept as small as possible including only essential classes and interfaces in the base version.
 Additional functionality can be added by installing optional addons.

 ##### Compatibility
 ![alt text](image-15.png){ width=50% }
-abap2UI5 is compatible with both ABAP Cloud and Standard ABAP, supporting ABAP releases from version 7.02 to ABAP for Cloud.
-It works on R/3 NetWeaver, S/4HANA On-Premise, S/4HANA Private Cloud, and cloud environments such as the BTP ABAP Environment and S/4HANA Public Cloud.
+abap2UI5 is compatible with both ABAP Cloud and Standard ABAP, supporting all ABAP releases from version 7.02 to ABAP for Cloud:
+* S/4 Public Cloud
+* BTP ABAP Environment
+* S/4 Private Cloud
+* S/4 On-Premise
+* R/3 NetWeaver

 ##### Installation
 ![alt text](image-14.png){ width=50% }
-The framework consists solely of ABAP classes and interfaces, making it easy to install via abapGit, with no additional deployment steps required.
-You only need to create a new HTTP service to establish communication with your browser.
+Installing abap2UI5 is easy:
+1. Import the framework via abapGit
+2. Create a new HTTP service to establish browser communication
+3. Start developing!

+No additional deployment steps are needed.

 ##### ABAP Cloud
 abap2UI5 uses only released APIs, making it suitable for both on-stack and side-by-side extensions in ABAP for Cloud.
 You can use modern ABAP syntax features like CDS, ABAP SQL, and EML within your app.